gvellut/jncep/README.md

 jncep epub https://j-novel.club/c/tearmoon-empire-volume-1-part-1
 ```

-In order make them more readable, all the examples in the rest of this documentation will assume that the env vars are set.
+In order to make them more readable, all the examples in the rest of this documentation will assume that the env vars are set.

 ## epub